t3kt/luminator/README.md

-ctrlhost | the hostname of the machine running the controller system | All systems ctrlport | the port that the controller system is broadcasting on | All systems ctrlprotocol | the protocol that the controller is using to broadcast settings | All systems
+ctrlhost | the hostname of the machine running the controller system | All systems ctrlport | the port that the controller system is broadcasting on | All systems ctrlprotocol | the protocol that the controller is using to broadcast settings | All systems cells | the path to the grid cells definition table DAT | All systems paramdefs | that path to the parameter definition table DAT | All systems paramdefaults | the path to a CHOP that contains default values for all parameters | All systems paramvals | the path to a CHOP that contains the current values for all parameters | All systems rootdir | directory path of the root of the repository | All systems shareddir | directory path of the [tektshared](http://www.github.com/t3kt/tektshared) common components | All systems derezdir | directory path of the [DeRez](http://www.github.com/t3kt/DeRez) components | All systems datadir | directory path of the directory used for storing shared data (such as input recordings) | All systems

 * TODO: document more variables